MrKeating07051/FactoryTalkViewSE_AlarmGenerator/README.md

 ## Example Output

-A generated might look like this:
+A generated alarm might look like this:

 ```
 Generated on 2024-10-18 12:30:45